 The track was released as the lead single from the album Southern Accents.
 The B-side featured the track "Trailer".

 Two more tracks were released as singles from Southern Accents.
 These were "Make It Better (Forget About Me) and "Rebels", reaching #74 and #54 on the Billboard Hot 100 in the U.S., frespectively.
 Neither single charted in the UK.

-The video is pretty bizarre, and that's no surprise as it is based on Alice in Wonderland.
+The video is, quite frankly, bizarre, and that's no surprise as it is based on Alice in Wonderland.
 At the start, we see Alice (played by the actress Wish Foley) walking through a landscape filled with giant mushrooms.
 She spots Stewart sat on top of a mushroom smoking through a hookah and playing the sitar.
 Alice climbs the mushroom stairs toward Stewart who gives her a piece of mushroom (?) to eat.
 She tumbles backwards and falls into a black and white chequered room.
 Petty appears as the Mad Hatter sat in an ornamental chair at a long dining table with a giant cup of tea.
 Alice sits opposite him, and the Mad Hatter sings the song's title to her.
 At the end of the bizarre tea party, we discover that Alice has turned into a cake and the Mad Hatter cuts slices out of her to hand to his guests and they all consume her.

 R.I.P.
 Tom Petty - October 20th 1950 – October 2nd 2017